ujr/swtools/doc/Tools.md

 any, are never marked.
 Therefore, in `doglob`, eventually only the `else` branch within the loop will be taken and `count` incremented beyond `lastln`.

+## Text Formatting

+Chapter 7 develops a text formatter in the spirit of Unix *troff* but much simpler.
+Not implemented here.

 ## Macro Processing